-\$0 copayment (fittings/ evaluations for hearing aids are covered in the twelve months after purchasing a hearing aid amount.
+\$0 copayment (fittings/ evaluations for hearing aids are covered in the twelve months after purchasing a hearing aid

 Services that are covered for you What you must pay when you get these services Hearing services (Routine/Non-Medicare-covered) (continued) from a contracted vendor).
 Hearing aids \$450 copayment per aid for a TruHearing Advanced hearing aid or \$750 copayment per aid for a TruHearing Premium hearing aid (2 hearing aids every 12 months).
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Prior authorization rules apply Home Advantage If you have experienced a recent fall or illness that has caused you decreased capability in your daily activities, you can request an annual in-home assessment. \$0 copayment per visit.
-A Home Advantage professional will conduct the initial in- home assessment to identify risk for falls/injury and recommend safety measures to keep you safe at home.
-A SCAN Care Navigator will conduct a follow-up home visit to perform activities such as: Assist you in carrying out the recommendations Assist you in understanding and sticking to plans to treat your health condition(s) Offer guidance and support so you can live safely in your home Connect you to additional resources within your community This benefit does not apply to your maximum out-of-pocket
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening. op to three soreening exams during a pregnancy Cost-sharing may apply for other services you receive during the visit.
+Prior authorization rules apply Home-delivered meals Please see the "Solutions for Caregivers" benefits later in this chart.